-Similarly, if the Plan is terminated in whole or in part, each Participant entitled to receive amounts credited to his or her respective Account(s) in accordance with the Plan termination amendment.
+Similarly, if the Plan is terminated in whole or in part, each Participant is entitled to receive amounts credited to his or her respective Account(s) in accordance with the Plan termination amendment.
 Benefits under the Plan are not insured by the Pension Benefit Guaranty Corporation ("PBGC").
-The PBGC, a U.S. government agency, does not insure any 403(b) plans.
+The PBGC, a U.S. government agency, does not insure any 403(b) tax deferred annuity retirement plans.